-Drugs that reduce stomach acid -- If peppermint capsules are taken at the same time as drugs that lower the amount of stomach acid, the enteric-coated peppermint capsules may dissolve in the stomach instead of the intestines.
-This could mean the effects of peppermint are lessened.
+Drugs that reduce stomach acid -- If you take peppermint capsules at the same time as drugs that lower the amount of stomach acid, the enteric-coated peppermint capsules may dissolve in the stomach instead of the intestines.
+This could reduce the effects of peppermint.
 Take peppermint at least 2 hours before or after an acid-reducing drug.
 Antacids include:

 Drugs that treat diabetes -- Test tube studies suggest peppermint may lower blood sugar, raising the risk of hypoglycemia (low blood sugar).

 Medications changed by the liver -- Since peppermint works on the liver, it may affect medications that are metabolized by the liver (of which there are many).
 Speak with your health care provider.

 Antihypertensive drugs (blood pressure medications) -- Some animal studies suggest that peppermint may lower blood pressure.
 If you take medications to lower blood pressure, taking peppermint also might make their effect stronger.

 Agarwal V, Lal P, Pruthi V. Effect of plant oils on Candida albicans.
 J Microbiol Immunol Infect.
 2010;43:447-51.